CodingWithDana/CodingWithDana/README.md

 ---

 ## 🌱 My Story
-I’m a **CPA-qualified accountant** who spent four years working with numbers, processes, and business operations in the tech and hospitality space, until I discovered something life-changing:
+I’m a **CPA-qualified accountant** who spent four years working with numbers and business operations in the tech and hospitality space, until I discovered something life-changing:

 > ✨ **I love building things.**
 > **Things I use daily.**